 Dr. Omar Shah is currently a PGY5 Child and Adolescent Psychiatry Fellow at the Geisel School of Medicine at Dartmouth College.
 He grew up in a "medical" household; his grandfather and parents being doctors.
 Their love for and dedication to medicine inspired him to become a medical doctor.
 Dr. Shah completed his Adult Psychiatry Residency at the Delaware Psychiatry Residency Program.
-He has also completed a two-year psychoanalytic fellowship at the Psychoanalytic Center of Philadelphia.
+He has also completed a twoyear psychoanalytic fellowship at the Psychoanalytic Center of Philadelphia.

 Dr. Shah has worked in translational and clinical research, authored several publications, and presented at regional and national conferences.
 Prior to residency, he worked as a postdoctoral research fellow at Northwestern University in transplant immunology and the University of Pennsylvania in translational medicine and human genetics.
-During his residency training, he worked with the State of Delaware's Division of Substance Abuse and Mental Health (DSAMH)

-in several projects: naloxone trainer and educator, co-founded the Delaware FASD (Fetal Alcohol Spectrum Disorder) Task Force to raise awareness about FASD in the community, and worked in the state's Outreach Committee to develop and implement protocols to help identify and treat teenagers presenting with prodromal symptoms of psychosis.
+During his residency training, he worked with the State of Delaware's Division of Substance Abuse and Mental Health (DSAMH) in several projects: naloxone trainer and educator, co-founded the Delaware FASD (Fetal Alcohol Spectrum Disorder) Task Force to raise awareness about FASD in the community, and worked in the state's Outreach Committee to develop and implement protocols to help identify and treat teenagers presenting with prodromal symptoms of psychosis.
 He also served as the Senior Resident on the Addiction Education Committee.
-For his work, he was awarded the Certificate of Excellence in Addiction Psychiatry by the State of Delaware's DSAMH, and the APA Area 3 RFM Merit Award as a member of the Psychiatric Society of Delaware.
-He has been active in teaching roles throughout his training.
-He was awarded the Academic Excellence Award, APA Resident Recognition Award, and Certificate of Clinical Excellence.
-Currently, he is serving as the Legislative Liaison for the New Hampshire Psychiatric Society and as a panelist for the
+For his work, he was awarded the